-Legislative work, as any staffer knows quite well, is not easy.
+Legislative work, as any staffer knows well, is not easy.
 Public service is rewarding, but legislatures are unique and demanding workplaces and it takes time to learn to navigate them successfully.
 On the eve of the 2021 legislative sessions, NCSL sat down (virtually) with five staffers—who between them have more than a century’s worth of experience—to learn their top tips for being effective legislative employees.

 1. Know Your ‘Why’